THEXN/TShock/Installation-Instructions.md

 Hello!
 Thanks for choosing TShock.

+**Warning: The wiki will be moving to confluence soon.
+While we transition pages over, editing will be restricted to those given accounts by Shank (@nicatronTg).
+This wiki will be turned off eventually, however, editing will be opened on Confluence when this happens.
+(See http://ci.tshock.co:8080/)**

 If you have any problems with this installation, post an issue on our [Forums](http://tshock.co/xf/index.php) and if you encounter an unusual error that looks like a bug please post it on our [Issue Tracker](http://ci.tshock.co:8080/secure/IssueNavigator.jspa?mode=hide&requestId=10001).

 ## Download and Extract